 Mistake #8 – Never Checking or Addressing Cart Abandonment

 Cart abandonment is one of the top ways ecommerce sites miss out on revenue.
+And, with global cart abandonment averaging out at 78%, it’s not something you can afford to ignore.
 The reasons why people abandon their carts vary.
 They may just browsing and are planning to come back to buy later, they may abandon their cart in the hopes of getting a coupon to come back and purchase, they may be surprised by extra costs, the checkout process could be too long, etc.

 You should have some sort of analytics on your website to track how people are using the website.
 Depending on which analytics program you’re using, including revenue, sale, and product information may take some extra steps, but it’s important to include them.